dalbay/Angular-Forms/README.md

     </form>
   </div>
   ```
 - Now we have created a communication layer between the model and the view.
+To visualize the communication, use interpolation on the registraion form with the json pipe. - `{{registrationForm.value | json}}`